 Classification: ghost town

-Some of the remaining residents were forced out by eminent domain & their houses were demolished as the town became part of the Cuyahoga Valley National Park.
-An urban legend of a giant snake from the reportedly toxic dump roaming around sometimes keeps people out of the woods & local groups of cults & even satanists who don’t want people to know what they’re doing back there.
-The “End Of The World” is the name given to the spot where a portion of Stanford Rd. abruptly ends & is closed off like many other roads in Boston Mills.
+Some of the remaining residents were forced out by eminent domain and their houses were demolished as the town became part of the Cuyahoga Valley National Park.
+An urban legend of a giant snake from the reportedly toxic dump roaming around sometimes keeps people out of the woods, plus stories of local groups of cults and satanists who don’t want people to know what they’re doing back there.
+The “End Of The World” is the name given to the spot where a portion of Stanford Rd abruptly ends and is closed off from traffic.

 Classification: ghost town

-Location: Northfield Center Township, Summit County – On Brandywine Rd. north of the overpass of I-271
+Location: Northfield Center Township, Summit County – On Brandywine Rd north of the overpass of I-271